prod-feng/conda-enrironment-module/README.md

 So here what happens is: conda avtivate changed $PATH, but not "$PATH_modshare"; then when you try to use "module" command to load/rm a module environment, the error occurs.

 Most of the time, this warning won't cause issue.
-While in some cases, it may cause you to use an unexpected lib/excutables, since the "module" command will try to corrrct "$PATH" using it's "$PATH_modshare".
+While in some cases, it may cause you to use unexpected lib/excutables, since the "module" command will try to corrrct "$PATH" using it's "$PATH_modshare".
 When you see this warning, you can double the $PATH virable to verify if it is the one you expect, otherwise you may need to manually corret it.

-There is another way to fix this issue.
+There is another quick way to fix this issue.
 It is to modify it's source file of "/apps/anaconda3/lib/python3.7/site-packages/conda/activate.py".

 In this file, in function "_build_activate_stack" near the end of the function, add one line to let conda to manage the PATH_modshare too: